-When it comes to sharp image quality, 4K resolution is where it’s at in 2021.
+When it comes to sharp image quality, 4K resolution is where you want to be in 2021.
 Sure, there are 8K screens and even more modest 6K ones.
-And lower resolutions deliver higher frame rates on even the best graphics cards. .
-But if we’re being realistic about what our eyes need and can perceive, how big of a screen we can fit, our budget and the media available, 3840 x 2160 sits on the upper echelon of premium viewing experiences, whether you’re gaming, watching a movie, surfing the web or getting work done.
+And lower resolutions deliver higher frame rates on even the best graphics cards.
+However, 3840 x 2160 sits on the upper echelon of premium viewing experiences for essential things like what our eyes need and can perceive.
+So for most people, whether you're gaming, watching a movie, surfing the web, watching your coworkers call you on the best webcams or getting work done, 4K is an ideal fit.
 And with one of the best budget 4K monitors, you can get there without going broke.

-For a while, 4K was a luxury that wasn’t quite reasonable for a PC monitor.
-But as these high-res screens have become more common and the bleeding edge has turned to higher pixel counts, a market segment of budget 4K monitors now allow you to take the Ultra HD experience to your desktop.
+4K was a luxury that wasn't quite achievable for a reasonably priced PC monitor for years.
+But as these high-res screens have become more common and the bleeding edge has turned to high refresh rates and full-array local dimming, there's a relatively large assortment of budget 4K monitors that will allow you to take the Ultra HD plunge without shelling out several hundred dollars.

-Below are the best budget 4K monitors we’ve tested.
-All usually go for about $400 or cheaper.
+Below are the best budget 4K monitors we've tested.
+Most sell for about $400 or less.

 Quick Shopping Tips

-When shopping for the best budget 4K monitor, remember the following:
+When looking for the best budget 4K monitor, keep this in mind:

 - What size do you need?
-For a budget screen, 32 inches is a good sweet spot, giving you ample space while still being able to fit on your desktop.
-28-inch and 27-inch screens are also common in this price range and will be cheaper.
-They’re good for productivity, but you probably won’t want to share a screen that size.
+For a budget monitor, 32 inches is a nice sweet spot, providing ample screen space while still fitting atop a desk.
+If you don't need to share the screen, consider 28-inch and 27-inch screens.
+They're common in this price range and generally cheaper.

 - Decide the monitor’s main purpose.
-If it’s gaming, higher refresh rates and Adaptive-Sync (AMD FreeSync or Nvidia G-Sync) are priorities, as is a beefy graphics card.
-You should have a minimum of a GTX 1070 Ti or RX Vega 64 for medium settings or, for high or better settings, an RTX-series or Radeon VII.
+For gaming, higher refresh rates and Adaptive-Sync (AMD FreeSync or Nvidia G-Sync) are priorities, alongside a beefy graphics card.
+You should have a minimum of a GTX 1070 Ti or RX Vega 64 for medium settings at 4K or, for high or better settings, an RTX-series or Radeon VII.
 For general productivity or entertainment, look for high contrast for high image quality.
 Creatives should strive for accuracy.
-For more, see How to Buy a PC Monitor and our Best Gaming Monitors page.
+For more, see How to Buy a PC Monitor, plus our Best Gaming Monitors list.

 - Errors under 3 Delta E (dE) are generally invisible to the naked eye.
 A monitor with a 5dE color error, for example, probably has colors that look visibly off.
-Accuracy matters more for creative work.
+Accuracy is a bigger priority for creative work.

 - Do you need HDR?
-A 4K monitor with the right HDR implementation makes 4K/HDR content look significantly better than it would on a regular, or SDR, monitor.
-While many 4K monitors support HDR, few budget ones do it with noticeable impact.
-If you want a monitor that makes the HDR upgrade worth it, consider upping your budget to stay in 4K or opting for a lower resolution to save money.
-See our How to Choose the Best HDR Monitor article for more.
+A 4K monitor with the right HDR implementation makes 4K/HDR content look much better than it would on a regular, SDR monitor.
+While many 4K monitors support HDR, few budget ones deliver it with noticeable impact.
+If you want a monitor that makes the HDR upgrade worth it, consider increasing your budget or opt for a lower resolution to save money.
+Read How to Choose the Best HDR Monitor for more.

 - Consider ports and other features.
-Do you need HDMI 2.1, the latest DisplayPort (1.4)?
-Are USB Type-A ports important, and do you want USB-C for charging or a single-cable setup?
-Speakers and the stand’s ability to tilt, swivel or rise are also factors.
+Do you need HDMI 2.1 and/or the latest DisplayPort (1.4)?
+How important are USB Type-A ports to you?
+Do you want USB-C for charging or a single-cable setup?
+Speakers and the stand’s ability to tilt, swivel or rise are also considerations.

 The Samsung UR59C is the best budget 4K monitor, offering a 32-inch VA panel with accuracy and curves.
 Image quality is superb with bold, accurate colors and clear text -- after calibration, that is.
 When we tested in sRGB mode, we recorded a color error of 4.3dE with visible errors, but our calibration (see our recommended settings on page 1 of the review) got it down to 0.9dE.
 Your web and games should look as intended.
 The UR59C also offers fantastic contrast, as expected from a VA panel, hitting an impressive 2,590.5:1 after calibration.